 • The ABET commissions meet to decide on accreditation actions in July of the second year.
 At this meeting the program's accreditation action is discussed and determined.

 BY AUGUST 31

-ABET formally notifies the institution of the final accreditation action, via the Final Statement to the institution, in August of the second year.
+• ABET formally notifies the institution of the final accreditation action, via the Final Statement to the institution, by August 31st of the second year.

 Accreditation Activities Timeline